mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 **Demonstration:**

 {% highlight java linenos %}
-String s1 = "hello";
+String s1 = "hello";             // an example literal
-String s2 = new String("hello");
+String s2 = new String("hello"); // and an equal string
 System.out.println(s1 == s2);    // false, as s1 and s2 are different objects

 s2 = s2.intern();
-System.out.println(s1 == s2); // true, as interning s2 returns a reference to s1
+System.out.println(s1 == s2);    // true, as interning s2 returned the reference to s1
 {% endhighlight %}

 Two equal strings are instantiated, but after interning, they reference the same instance.
 The `s1` string is created as a string literal and is thus interned by default.
-But interning works for any string, not just literals:
+Interning works for any string, not just literals:

 {% highlight java linenos %}
 String s4 = new String("world");
 String s5 = new String("world");
-System.out.println(s4 == s5); // false, again, these are equal but distinct objects
+System.out.println(s4 == s5);    // false, as these are equal but distinct objects

 String s6 = s4.intern();
 String s7 = s5.intern();
-System.out.println(s6 == s7); // true, as their interned values point to the same instance
+System.out.println(s6 == s7);    // true, after interning all references point to the same instance
 {% endhighlight %}

 How does interning work?
 An internal string pool is prepopulated at program start with all [string literals](https://www.baeldung.com/java-literals).
 When `intern()` is called on a string, this pool is searched for an equal string.
 If found, the one from the pool is returned.
 Otherwise, the current string is added to the pool.
-Thus, interning is essentially a cache of strings, and the method name stands for _"add this string to the internal pool"_.
+Thus, interning is essentially a map/cache of strings, and the method name stands for _"add this string to the internal pool"_.

 That's all there is to it.

 ## How to Intern Like It's 1999

-Interning has a CPU overhead, but it lowers memory usage as copies of the same string can be garbage collected.
+Interning has a CPU and memory overhead.
+It ain't free and interned strings stay in pool forever.
+But used wisely, intern lowers memory usage as copies of the same string can be garbage collected.
 If a program deals with lots of low-cardinality data — a fancy term for _"repeating values"_ — string interning is a useful technique.
 This scenario is especially common when unmarshalling data.